XueliangHan/xuelianghan.github.com/README.md

 __Simple publishing__: With the help of Jekyll, Git, and Github, the publishing procedure is extremly simple, I just need excute one commond, the new article will be generated into HTML and upload to my remote server, then you can see it on the website.
 __Offline editing & Auto syncing__: I can modify any article I wrote before whether there is Internet access or not, because all data is on my local computer, and after edit, all changes I had made is sync to my website on remote server.
 (Details: I modified many articles which data stored in files and markup by Markdown or Textile, after the command excuted, all HTML files will be regenerated, the time is very fast, then the new HTML files will be sync to remote server, so the website is the latest version.)
 __Backup__: Meantime, due to the fact of data is both on local computer and remote server, and synced via git, a backup function is archived accidently, I can backup my local data info external drive, and I can  backup my remote server data into other cloud service.
-__Data Free__: All the data and information which is produced by you is in your hand, you can do what ever you want to.
+__Data Free__: All the data and information which is produced by you is in your hand, you can do whatever you want to.